pedrolp85/python_pair_programming/README.md

         [0,1,0,1,0] should return 0, because it occurs 3 times (which is odd).
         [1,2,2,3,3,3,4,3,3,3,2,2,1] should return 4, because it appears 1 time (which is odd).

 ## problem name

 a link to the problem

+Session: day of the session
+Contributors: name or github of contributors

 This is the explanation of the problem
     - We could use bulletpoints